Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 After doing some substantial exploration using Kotlin for [statistics](https://github.com/thomasnield/kotlin-statistics) and [stochastic optimization](https://github.com/thomasnield/traveling_salesman_demo), I think there are opportunties to take advantage of a better implementation for ranges, and be able to support an `until` infix operator implementation for `Double` and `Float`.

-Kotlin's stdlib has an implementation for `ClosedRange`, but not `OpenRange`.
-I believe that the latter needs to be implemented at least for continuous `Double` and `Float` ranges, where the exclusive end point cannot be achieved discretely with a `ClosedRange`.
+Kotlin's stdlib has an implementation for `ClosedRange`, but not `OpenRange`, `OpenStartRange`, and `OpenEndRange`.
+I believe that latter items need to be implemented at least for continuous `Double` and `Float` ranges, where the exclusive start/end point cannot be achieved discretely with a `ClosedRange`.

-The `ClosedRange` and `OpenRange` should also share a common `Range` parent, so the two can be mixed together in a `List<Range>` (i.e. [histograms](https://en.wikipedia.org/wiki/Histogram) or [probability density functions](https://en.wikipedia.org/wiki/Probability_density_function))
+The `ClosedRange`, `OpenRange`, `OpenStartRange`, and `OpenEndRange` should also share a common `Range` parent, so they all can be mixed together in a `List<Range>` (i.e. [histograms](https://en.wikipedia.org/wiki/Histogram) or [probability density functions](https://en.wikipedia.org/wiki/Probability_density_function)).

+Also proposed is deprecating the `start` property in `ClosedRange` for `startInclusive`.
+The `Range` interface would also benefit from having `upperBound` and `lowerBound` properties that do not define a specific inclusivity/exclusivity behavior.

 ## Similar API review